Van-Vu/car-lane-finding/README.md

 Here is the link to result [solidWhiteRight](./test_videos_output/solidWhiteRight.mp4), [solidYellowLeft](./test_videos_output/solidYellowLeft.mp4) and the [challenge](./test_videos_output/challenge.mp4)

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Identify potential shortcomings with the current pipeline

 - The solidWhiteRight video looks fine but solidYellowLeft at 11-12 second the lines flash with wrong detection, this is a sign that the HoughLinesP parameters need to be tuned up